 Per Diem Crisis Clinician – CIHCS

-The Children’s In-Home Crisis Stabilization Program (CIHCS) serves suicidal and homicidal children who can’t be hospitalized, to diffuse the crisis, promote a healthy family, prevent suicide, and keep the family unit together.
-The children served in the program are typically between 5-18 years of age and referred to us through the County Contract of a Mental Health Program.
-The Program Services provided are field-based crisis services that include short-term in-home therapy (individual and group), case management, and mental health rehabilitation, with a focus on maintaining family stabilization and preventing hospitalization.
+The Children’s In-Home Crisis Stabilization Program (CIHCS) serves suicidal and homicidal children who can’t be hospitalized, in order to diffuse the crisis, promote a healthy family, prevent suicide, and keep the family unit together.
+The children served in the program are typically between 5-18 years of age, and referred to us through the County Contract of a Mental Health Program.
+The Program Services provided are field based crisis services that include short term in-home therapy (individual and group), case management, mental health rehabilitation, with a focus on maintaining family stabilization and preventing hospitalization.

-**Position is on-call, per diem on an intermittent basis as needed between 5:00 pm Friday through 7:00 am Monday.
+**The position is on-call, per diem on an intermittent basis as needed between the hours of 5:00 pm Friday through 7:00 am Monday.
 Position may also provide services Monday through Thursday from 5:00 pm through 7:00 am.**

-**The per diem Crisis Clinician’s status will be per diem, non-exempt at a pay rate of $25 per hour for training & meetings, and a stipend of $125 per face-to-face interaction, $80 per phone/telehealth intake, and $20 per phone admission.**
+**The status is per diem, non-exempt at a pay rate of $25 per hour for training & meetings, and a stipend of $125 per face to face interaction, $80 per phone/telehealth intake, and $20 per phone admission.**

 - Be part of a field-based crisis team that responds to crisis line calls 24/7 throughout the community.

 - Complete documentation as required by the Program Director and/or Program Supervisor in a timely manner and meets the standards of County of Orange Health Care Agency (HCA), HIPPA, Medi-Cal and other funding sources.

 Essential Duties and Responsibilities